masc-ucsc/livehd/docs/lgraph.md

 # LGraph Internals

+LGraph is the graph-based data structure used inside LiveHD.
+Together with LNAST, it is one of the key data structures.

+The LGraph can be built directly with passes like Yosys, or through LNAST to LGraph translations.
+The LNAST builds a gated-SSA which is translated to LGraph.

+Understanding the LGraph is needed if you want to build a LiveHD pass.

 ## LGraph APIs needed to know

-#### For LGraph developer(must read if you know the old LGraph):
+### For LGraph developer(must read if you know the old LGraph):
 * src_pin/dst_pin have been renamed to driver_pin/sink_pin

 * the concept of node bitwidth has been removed, it’s wrong since every output edge of a node could have different bitwidth.
   The edge bitwidth is defined on the driver_pin.

 * in the old LGraph, every graph input/output is represented as different nodes.
 However, in the new lgraph, all graph inputs are represented as a single graph input node, each graph input is a pin of that node.
 Same as graph outputs.

 * The LGraph iterator such as for(auto node: g->forward()) no longer visit graph ios, the graph io should be handled separately, for example,

 ```
 // simple way using lambda